Stargrazer82301/PlagueUtils/README.md

 ![Example input image of a test strip](https://github.com/Stargrazer82301/PlagueUtils/blob/main/CJRC/CJRC_2022-06-22_07-20.jpg?raw=true)

-The top and bottom 15% of each image are always assumed to be baseline only, to be sure to include enough empty space above and below the actual lines.
+The top and bottom 15% of each image are always assumed to be blank, to be sure to include enough empty background space above and below the actual lines to measure from.
 The individual photos should be `.jpg` files (not `.jpeg` files), and have file names of the format `NAME_YYYY-MM-DD_HH-MM.jpg`, where `NAME` is the same for all the files.

 There are optional arguments to change which colour channel is used in the input jpgs (by default, green only is used), and to run in debug mode (that outputs a some intermediate plots).